 Ultrapasteurized Milk: Why It Doesn’t Spoil

-I bought some organic milk from our local co-op over three weeks ago and opened it just before we went on a 40-day juice fast.
+I bought some organic milk from our local co-op once and opened it just before we went on a 40-day juice fast.
 I thought I’d give this milk to our cat (knowing it would spoil soon and we’d have to get a smaller container for the cat.)
-It has been three weeks now and the milk has not spoiled.
+It was in the refrigerator for over three weeks and the milk has not spoiled!
 How can this be?